stricteq/stricteq.com/terms/service.md

 ---
-title: stricteq Terms of Service
+title: strictEq Terms of Service
 summary: terms for use of stricteq.com
 ---